-This summer, Jamieson Findlay and friends Bill Barkley and Lisa, are working towards completing The Pilgrimage for Nature.
-They will be the first people to thru hiked the 640-km trail from end to end!
-We are looking forward to celebrating this major accomplishment with them!
+This past summer, Jamieson Findlay, joined by friends Bill Barkley and Lisa, completed the entire Pilgrimage for Nature trail, becoming the first people to thru-hike the 640-km trail from end to end!
+We are so excited that we got to celebrate their amazing achievement at our gala!

 Are you interested in completing your very own thru-hike through on the Pilgrimage for Nature trail?
 Check out our trail guide below!